 This Healthy Mixed Vegetable Casserole Recipe is absolutely delicious and very easy to make.
-It also a great way to incorporate healthier ingredients in your weekly family meals.
+It’s also a great way to incorporate healthier ingredients into your weekly family meals.
 Make it as a side dish or serve it on Meatless Monday as an amazing vegetarian dinner!

 Healthy Mixed Vegetable Casserole Recipe